oliviertrahan/olivier-setup/README.md

 # olivier-setup

-Run the ./mac-setup.sh script to setup your mac ready for local dev
+Run `$ source mac-setup.sh to setup your mac ready for local dev

 the .zshrc is the base provided which is universal to my personal config an extra_zshrc may be placed here for secret values that we don't want pushed to the repo